ibm-cloud-architecture/denim-compute/book/docs/usecase/bai-scenario-walkthrough.md

 # BAI scenario walkthrough

-Before proceeding with this scenario it is recommended you familiarise yourself with the [main scenario](resources/denim-compute-scenario-walkthrough.pdf).
+Before proceeding with this scenario it is recommended you familiarize yourself with the [main scenario](resources/denim-compute-scenario-walkthrough.pdf).
 That scenario shows the interactions for a "day in the life" of a Case instance of Auto Claims and while that sends data through for visualizing in Business Automation Insights (BAI), to fully appreciate the power of BAI you need to generate some realistic loads.

 To that end, we have created a separate scenario that emulates the main scenario but without any real human interactions, so that it can execute many concurrent instances in batch and you can appreciate the value of BAI in a short amount of time.
 This emulation generates random data based on some configuration settings that are exposed for the end user to control as we shall see later in this document.